Getting Started

 Authentication

-To perform remote operations on Darwin you first need to authenticate.
-Authentication requires a team-specific API-key.
+To perform remote operations on Darwin, you must first authenticate with a team-specific API-key.

 If you do not already have a Darwin account, you can contact us and we can set one up for you.